Harry Van Arsdale, Jr. School of Labor Studies

 The ability to think critically and to read and write at the college level are essential skills for all citizens of a modern democratic society.
 But especially for trade unionists.
-The Van Arsdale program is designed to ensure that trade unionists acquire the skills and knowledge required of them to be leaders at their work sites, in the their communities, and in their union.
+The School of Labor Studies program is designed to ensure that trade unionists acquire the skills and knowledge required of them to be leaders at their work sites, in the their communities, and in their union.

-The Van Arsdale Degree Program provides each and every student, regardless of their prior learning or educational background, an opportunity to acquire these skills by reading a range of texts of proven interest to the general reader, talking about them in class, and completing specified writing projects, based upon their reading and discussions, under the expert guidance of experienced instructors.
+The Harry Van Arsdale, Jr. School of Labor Studies Degree Program provides each and every student, regardless of their prior learning or educational background, an opportunity to acquire these skills by reading a range of texts of proven interest to the general reader, talking about them in class, and completing specified writing projects, based upon their reading and discussions, under the expert guidance of experienced instructors.